 True North provides all types of yoga and mediation classes to find your flexibility, strength and inner calm.
-From beginners yoga through to Ashtanga Improv, you will find a class and instructor that is a right fit for you.
-For the schedule and description of classes, please go to our class schedule.
+From beginners yoga through to Ashtanga Improv, you can choose a class and instructor that is the right fit for you.
+For the description of type of classes available, please read about our classes.

 Patricia Kinser, PhD, WHNP-BC, RN, has been teaching yoga in Richmond since 2005.
 She loves teaching gentle yoga and creating a warm, positive environment to help students find balance, peace, and joy.
 Her gentle classes incorporate a mix of styles, given her training in Kripalu yoga (a non-sectarian approach that celebrates diversity and cultivates inner wellness), LifeForce yoga (a compassionate practice that supports self-regulation and self-awareness), Iyengar yoga (a practice that involves props to support alignment), and Prenatal/ Postpartum yoga.
 A professor at VCU, her research focuses on the biobehavioral effects of yoga and mindfulness for various populations.
 She maintains a clinical practice as a board-certified women’s health nurse practitioner and she lectures nationally and internationally about research on yoga and mindfulness.
 She enjoys hiking, cycling, cooking, reading, and spending time with friends and family.